mike-b-roberts/morePVs/morePVs_setup_instructions.md

 'parent' tariff
 ---------------
-For Non EN scenarios (bau, btm, cp_only, etc.), parent tariff must be `TIDNUL`, while cp tariff is paid by strata.
+For Non EN scenarios (bau, btm, cp_only, etc.), parent tariff must be `TIDNULL`, while cp tariff is paid by strata.